hackclub/hackclub/workshops/soundboard/README.md

 ### Setting up Folders and Files

 1. We'll begin by creating a new folder in our Cloud 9 workspace.
-Right-click the sidebar, select "New Folder," and name it `soundboard`.
+Right-click your `projects` folder, select "New Folder," and name it `soundboard`.
 2. In this folder, right-click again, select "New File," and name the new file `index.html`.
 This is where we will be writing our HTML to create a user interface for the soundboard.
 3. Create another file in the soundboard folder, and name this one `main.js`.
 This is where we will be writing our JavaScript to make the soundboard play sounds.
 4. We've provided a set of sounds, which can be found [here](sounds/).
-Save these to your computer by right-clicking each one and saving.
+Save these to your computer by right-clicking the filename of each one and choose `Save Link As`.
 Then, drag all the files into the `soundboard` directory in the Cloud 9 sidebar.
 5. Now, open up `index.html` and type the following:

   ```html